-This course introduces the social, economic, and cultural development of world history from 1500 to the present.
-It gives a comparative overview of the movement of goods and people, revolutions, technological developments, and new regional and public identities in the modern world.
+This course introduces the social, economic, and cultural development of world history from its beginning to 1500.
+It emphasizes the formation of world empires and imperialism, contours of world religions, and the movement of goods and people from a comparative perspective.
 This course is a satisfier course for the Global Studies Degree Designation.